MariaLundgren/frozan/README.md

 website more specific information will be presented.

 ### 4 Skeleton
-That the company sells vegan oat-based ice cream will be the first thing presented on the website since this is the information that is the most prioritized on the webpage.
+That the company sells vegan ice cream will be the first thing presented on the website since this is the information that is the most prioritized on the webpage.
 Then moving down the structure more specific content about the company, flavors, locations, and at the end a contact